 UBI means that everybody gets some kind regular, guaranteed payment to support basic living expenses.
 That’s a key thing about Universal Basic Income: it should really go to everybody, not just to “those in need.”
 This part is controversial, so sometimes the term ‘Basic Income’ gets used instead.
 We’ll stick with term ‘UBI’ here.
 UBI may feel like a pretty naturally left-wing idea, and indeed UBI has a lot of supporters on the left.
 But look closer, and things aren’t quite so simple …

 Beyond left and right?

-It may feel like UBI is a naturally pretty left-wing idea, and indeed UBI has a lot of supporters on the left.
-But it has a lot of supporters on the right too.
-For example, UBI appeals to many of those libertarians who despise ‘Big Government,’ and want to find innovative ways of rolling back the state: why not just ensure everybody has cash to spend, and let the market figure out the rest?
+UBI has a lot of supporters on the right too.
+For example, UBI appeals to many of those libertarians who despise ‘Big Government,’ and want innovative ways of rolling back the state: why not just ensure everybody has cash to spend, and let the market figure out the rest?
 UBI also appeals to some conservatives, who see UBI as something deserved by all the decent, upright citizens of this proud nation, as a way of tidying up and reinforcing hierarchies, rather than disturbing them.